32 Legitimate Ways to Earn Money Online, From the Convenience of Home

 Penny Hoarder Carson Kohler has earned $172 in just over a year’s time, thanks to the free app.

 It takes about 30 seconds to download Ibotta on your smartphone — what could you do with an extra $172?

 16. Sell Your Crafts, Vintage Finds and Even Project Supplies Online

 If you’re creative, you can make some decent money selling your work through Etsy.
 Although there are some fees, including a 5% transaction charge, the marketplace connects you with more than 33 million buyers globally.

 That’s a whole lot of potential customers.

 Establish a strong brand and backstory.
 Connecting with customers makes them more likely to spend time on your shop.

-Even if you aren’t creating masterpiece paintings or elegant jewelry or adorable baby clothes, you can still make money online through the platform.
+Even if you aren’t creating masterpiece paintings or elegant jewelry or adorable baby clothes, you can still make money from home through the online platform.
 For example, one Penny Hoarder contributor, Janet Berry-Johnson, made about $200 per month selling needlecraft kits and patterns.